-All applications will be subject to procedural error check by the Director of Admissions.
-As a quality check, Principal/Vice-Principals will sample the admissions folder to ensure the quality of the admission/enrolment procedure has been carried out effectively.
+All applications will be subject to a procedural error check by the Principal or Director of Admissions.
+Finally, as a quality check, Principal / Vice- Principals will sample the admissions folder to ensure that the admission/enrolment procedure has been carried out effectively.